 - Ron Howard's voiceovers in Arrested Development.

-- Richard Dean Anderson would sometimes serve as a narrator in MacGyver, either to reveal a chunk of backstory or to describe the principles of his Bamboo Technology.
+- Richard Dean Anderson sometimes serves as a narrator in MacGyver, either to reveal a chunk of backstory or to describe the principles of his Bamboo Technology.

 - Waylon Jennings as the Balladeer in The Dukes of Hazzard, though his narration was usually restricted to a Quip to Black along the lines of, "Them Duke boys are in a whole heap of trouble."